abingdonpta/abingdonpta/content/posts/2024-01-05 Bingo Night/index.md

 ---
 title: Bingo Night
-summary: Abingdon will hold its first Bingo Night fundraiser on Friday, January 19.
+summary: Bingo Night has been postponed due to the snow day on Friday, January 19.
+A new date will be announced soon.
 slug: bingo night
 date: 2024-01-05T20:00:00-05:00
+lastmod: 2024-01-18T20:00:00-05:00
 categories: events
 images: ["files/flyer-en.png"]
 ---

-**EDIT 1/18/2024:** Bingo Night has been postponed due to the snow day on Friday, January 19.
+**UPDATE 1/18/2024:** Bingo Night has been postponed due to the snow day on Friday, January 19.
 A new date will be announced soon.

----

 Come one, come all, to our bingo night so bright!
 Hosted by Abingdon PTA, it will be quite the sight!
 Prizes, food, and laughter take flight - join us for a game or two, it will be just right!